jmerort/python-crash-course-3e/notes/08_functions.md

 The (generic) values specified on a function definition are its **parameters**, while the (specific) values passed to a function in its call are called **arguments**.
 People often mistake these meanings.

 ## 8.2 - Passing arguments
-You can passmany arguments to a function in a variety of ways: positional argument, keywords, lists, dictionaries...
+You can pass many arguments to a function in a variety of ways: positional argument, keywords, lists, dictionaries...

 When you call a function and give it a series of values, the function matches those with its arguments based on their order.
 E.g. if you call `function(a, b)`, `a` is assigned to the first argument of `function()` and `b` to the second.
 Values matchen in this way are called **positional arguments**.
 The order of arguments matters when they are passed in this way.